-The so called title of a web page or more accurate the html title tag is still one of the core elements.
-You can and should invest time in when doing your onpage optimization.
+The so-called title of a web page or more accurate the HTML title tag is still one of the core elements.
+You can and should invest time in when doing your on-page optimization.
 The title tag is absolutely essential when you want to get an individual page ready for a good ranking in the search engines, especially in Google.
-This is especially true of course in the world´s by far most important search engine: Google.
+This is especially true of course for world´s, by far, most important search engine: Google.

-The Importance for the SEO, but even more for the user
+The Importance for SEO, but even more for the user

-The fact that the title tag is far less prominent in the awareness of visitors and website owners may be one cause why in my experience many self made optimization starts completely wrong from the beginning.
-Many people still assume that generously spreading many important keywords throughout the page text – which is essentially wrong -would work .
-They believe that stuffing keywords in the keyword tag in the souce code will help with SERPS.
+The fact that the title tag is far less prominent in the awareness of visitors and website owners may be one cause why in my experience many self-made optimizations start completely wrong from the beginning.
+Many people still assume that generously spreading many important keywords throughout the page text – which is essentially wrong -would work.
+They believe that stuffing keywords in the keyword tag in the source code will help with SERPs.
 The same people may even forget about working on the title tag at all.

-From my experience the title tag is the most indispensable single element we have influence on.
+From my experience, the title tag is the most indispensable single element we have some influence on.
 Sure, it is only one out of about 200+ factors that play into Google´s core algorithm.
-But diluting the content of the title tag is far more damaging than to have f.e. a weak keyword density on the page, to neglect the hierarchy of headlines or to forget about the readibility of your copy.
+But diluting the content of the title tag is far more damaging than to have f.e. a weak keyword density on the page, to neglect the hierarchy of headlines or to forget about the readability of your copy.

 So what should we do with the title tag?

 First: Along with the meta-description, the title is your chance to optimize the user´s experience with your listing in the search engine rankings.

 So it´s without any doubt very important to get both done right.
 The title and the meta description should always be of value for the searcher.
 We will talk about the meta-description in another blog post.

 Second: The reason for your work on the title is simple: we not only want to get listed in the SERPS but especially motivate searchers to click the search engine result they are going to see.